Do you know your rights? When Government turns its awesome power on you, what should you do?:

 A majority of police contacts happen as the result of traffic stops.

 It is better for the defense, to endure delay, detention, even arrest – rather than consent to a search.
 Some may think “why not consent.
-They say or look like they’ll search anyway.”
+They’ll search anyway.”
+But think about it.
+Why would police want to create a sense of inevitability about a search?
+If your consent was unimportant; why are they trying to get it?

 That is a bad idea.
 And that is what they want you to think.
 Because your “consent” would likely prevent a judge suppressing evidence from an illegal search.
 So, know your rights.

 If police can search lawfully with a warrant, they do not need consent.
 With a search warrant, you should not physically or verbally interfere.
 But you do not need to speak.
-Never consent to a search, ever.
+And never consent to a search, ever.

 Good legal hygiene